SharePoint/sp-dev-docs/docs/general-development/sharepoint-server-application-lifecycle-management.md

 For this type of testing, the ALM platform will build and deploy the SharePoint application and any required components to the target environments.
-For SharePoint-hosted applications, this will either be an Office 365 site or an on-premises/IaaS SharePoint Server 2013 site collection specifically established for integration and systems testing.
+For SharePoint-hosted applications, this will either be an Office 365 site or an on-premises/IaaS SharePoint site collection specifically established for integration and systems testing.
 For SharePoint cloud-hosted applications, TFS will also deploy the components to a centralized Microsoft Azure subscription where the services will be configured specifically for integration/systems testing.
 TFS will then execute coded UI or unit tests against the SharePoint application, as well as any components that the solution requires on hosted infrastructure.